Economic Games and Strategies

 student is caught violating this policy I will deduct one point from his/her

-remaining four will count as 3% of your grade each.
-There will be
+dropped and the remaining three will count as 3% of your grade each.
+There

 - The key to success in any problem-solving course is to practice solving

 problems.
 I will assign a variety of such problems for your

 educational enjoyment.
 Although I expect you to complete them,

 they will not be turned in and graded.
 The best strategy is to work in

 small groups on a regular basis to complete the problems and then check the